Individual at Berkeley High School tests positive for COVID-19

 This is a developing story.
 Berkeleyside will provide updates as we learn more.

-Two people linked to the BHS basketball team tested positive for COVID-19 last week, according to a parent on the team.
-One individual at Sylvia Mendez Elementary also tested positive for COVID-19
+Three people linked to the BHS basketball team tested positive for COVID-19, according to Matthai Chakko, a spokesperson for the city of Berkeley.
+One individual at Sylvia Mendez Elementary also tested positive for COVID-19.

-One person at BHS tested positive for COVID-19 on Friday.
+The outbreak at BHS began when one person tested positive for COVID-19 on Friday.
 BUSD was notified of a second positive test at the high school late Sunday night, according to Trish McDermott, a spokesperson for the district.

-“This is the first instance where we’ve had two cases at the same time in one stable group,” McDermott told Berkeleyside of the cases at BHS.
-The district said it cannot disclose whether the individuals who tested positive for COVID-19 are students, staff, or community members due to privacy rules.
+The city became aware of a third positive case on Monday, Chakko said.

+This is the first outbreak of COVID-19 in Berkeley Unified schools since the start of the pandemic in March 2020.
+Three cases of COVID-19 that are epidemiologically linked and occur within a fourteen-day period constitute an outbreak, according to guidelines from California Department of Public Health.

+The city of Berkeley has asked BUSD to pause all tryouts for sports teams in order “to ensure that protocols are in place for these tryouts,” Chakko said.

-These are the fourth and fifth cases of COVID-19 at Berkeley High this academic year.
+These are the fourth, fifth, and sixth cases of COVID-19 at Berkeley High this academic year.
 One individual at Berkeley High tested positive in December and two individuals tested positive in January.
 There have been 19 cases of COVID-19 in Berkeley schools since March 2020, according to the district’s case dashboard.

 McDermott said that the district has been “vigilant” in responding to all its cases of COVID-19, including this case.